ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 Like all autoencoders, the variational autoencoder are primarily used for unsupervised learning of hidden representations.
-However, variational autoencoders are fundamentally different to your standard neural network-based autoencoder in that they formulate the problem from a probabilistic perspective: by specifying distributions over the observed and latent variables, and approximating the intractable posterior over the latter using variational inference with an *inference network* [#inference1]_ [#inference2]_.
+However, variational autoencoders are fundamentally different to your standard neural network-based autoencoder in that they tackle the problem with a probabilistic approach: by specifying distributions over the observed and latent variables, and approximating the intractable posterior over the latter using variational inference with an *inference network* [#inference1]_ [#inference2]_.